QM.1 Microsoft Word: Formatting Tools

-- Select the text and have your document translated to a different language (up to 70 choices) from the Review menu.
+- Translation: Select the text and have your document translated to a different language (more than 70 choices) from the Review menu.

 - For those using the desktop app version: the Views menu has a variety of options to explore (print layout view, web layout view, outline view, draft view, and focus).
 You will learn about Immersive Reader in Quest 6.

 End of Part Two

 After learning how to format your document, remember to check with your teacher about sharing or saving your document.